Prosumma/Guise/README.md

 - [x] Guise 10 removes support for CocoaPods and Carthage.
 This is now a pure Swift package.
 - [x] Metadata, containers and names have been merged into `tags`.
 (See below.)
 - [x] Injection has been removed but will make a comeback in a point release.
 (If you need it, use version 9 for now.)
 - [x] The global `Guise` type has been removed.
-If you want a global container, you'll have to do it yourself.
+If you want a global container, it's easy enough to declare one.

 ### Basic Documentation